-Auditors determined that the School failed to properly maintain residency, birth certificate and immunization documentation for some students as required by statute and ADE guidelines.
-The School did not properly maintain required documentation in some of its student cumulative files.
+Auditors determined that the School failed to properly maintain residency documentation for some students as required by statute and ADE guidelines.
 In the future, the School should properly maintain these documents to ensure compliance with statute and ADE guidelines.

 The School did not properly maintain student file documentation